 Next of kin are your surviving family members.
 They are usually divided into groups or tiers based on how closely they are related to you by blood.
 A child and grandchild are closer relatives than a cousin, for example.
 Adopted children are typically treated the same as biological children under state laws.
 A surviving spouse’s blood relations are not your next of kin, unless you have legally adopted them as part of your family.

 When someone dies intestate, or without a last will and testament, a court of law decides who gets an inheritance.
-A decedent’s next of kin has the right to inherit, with closer relatives having a greater claim than more distant ones.
+A decedent’s next of kin has the right to inherit the estate, with closer relatives having a greater claim than more distant ones.
 How exactly an inheritance is distributed among next of kin depends on an individual state’s intestate succession laws.

 Next of kin laws usually only come into play when a person dies without making their end of life preferences legally known, as when they die without estate planning documents.
 Here are a few common responsibilities of the next of kin: